An incorporated association may choose to cancel or wind up for many reasons, such as:

 - special circumstances detailed in the Associations Incorporation Reform Act 2012.

-Two or more incorporated associations wishing to amalgamate and form one incorporated association must take the following steps:
+If you want to merge or amalgamate two or more incorporated associations you must take the following steps:

 - Each association must be up to date with their annual statements.
-An application to amalgamate cannot be processed if there are any outstanding annual statements.
+We cannot process an application to amalgamate if there are any outstanding annual statements.

 - Each association must pass a special resolution and approve the: